tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### Integrated Encryption

+This mode only supports a single recipient and JWE Compact serialization.

-In Integrated Encryption mode, HPKE is employed to directly encrypt the (compressed) plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.

-In this mode, JWE Compact serialization MUST be used.
 The sender MUST specify the 'epk' and 'alg' parameters in the protected header to indicate the use of HPKE.
-Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

-The Single-Shot APIs specified in Section 6 of {{RFC9180}} for encryption and decryption cannot be used.
-This is because they require an 'aad' parameter, which takes the Encoded Protected Header comprising of 'ek' as input.

-In Integrated Encryption mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+The 'enc' (Encryption Algorithm) parameter MUST NOT be present.

+This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.

 In Integrated Encryption mode: